 Alison has been on the staff of Camp Con Brio, String Camp of the Rockies, since 2001; and became Camp Director in 2015.
 She has also been on the teaching staff at summer music programs in New Mexico and Michigan.
 Alison has previously served as Chair for the Colorado High School All State Orchestra and as Music Director for the Longmont Youth Symphony, and Co-Music Director of the Northern Colorado Youth Symphony.
 She earned the degree Master of Music Education from the University of Colorado at Boulder.
 Alison is the Immediate Past-President of the Colorado Chapter of the American String Teachers Association and String Department Lead at the Avanti Music Academy in Highlands Ranch.
 She was invited to join the team of Music Directors with the Northern Colorado Youth Orchestra in November 2020, where she enjoys conducting and being the organization's "Viola Guru."

 As a performer, Alison’s most memorable opportunities include being a member of the Ghost Orchestra in 2016 (alongside violinist Tom Hagerman of Devotchka) at Red Rocks Amphitheater for the Grammy-nominated South African-American singer-songwriter Gregory Alan Isakov.
 Additionally, she performed in New York City under the direction of Marin Alsop at Times Square, during the 2017 Carnegie Hall Music Educators Summer Workshop.

 Alison is a frequent guest clinician, adjudicator, and conductor for honor ensembles and festivals throughout the state of Colorado.
-Aside from school teaching and performing, Alison enjoys teaching private lessons, cooking, Colorado Symphony concerts, traveling with her husband Jason, and playing with their beloved dogs.
+Aside from school teaching and performing, Alison enjoys teaching private lessons, cooking, crafting, going to Colorado Symphony concerts, traveling with her husband Jason, and playing with their beloved dogs.